Get $300 off all mattresses

 While individuals from any weight group may enjoy a soft mattress, sleepers who weigh under 130 pounds usually gravitate to this feel more than other weight groups.

 Many direct-to-consumer mattress companies offer sleep trials during which customers can return their mattress for a refund of the purchase price.
-Before purchasing a mattress online, we encourage customers to take a company’s trial period and return policies into account.
+Before purchasing a mattress online, we encourage you to take a company’s trial period and return policies into account.

-Many mattresses run limited time promotions throughout the year, so you might find discounts or offers for a free item with your mattress purchase at any time.
+Many mattresses run promotions throughout the year, so you might find discounts or offers for a free item with your mattress purchase at any time.
 However, some of the best deals usually fall on holiday weekends around Martin Luther King Jr. Day, President’s Day, Memorial Day, Fourth of July, Labor Day, and Black Friday.

 To save additional money shopping for a mattress online, you might check for special offers through your credit card or a cash back program like Rakuten.

-Some companies may use confusing words that distract customers from more important considerations.
+Some companies may use confusing words that distract you from more important considerations.
 For instance, some companies may describe a mattress as “more comfortable” or “the most comfortable.”
 However, since comfort is subjective, this may not be true for everyone.
 Similarly, shoppers may be drawn to proprietary materials with appealing names.
 Some of these materials are unique, but their presence doesn’t mean one mattress is inherently superior to another.